The Lieutenant Governor’s Medal for historical writing.

 Lieutenant-Governor’s Medal and Other Awards

-The BC Lieutenant-Governor’s Medal for Historical Writing will be awarded together with $600 to the author whose book makes the most significant contribution to the historical literature of British Columbia.
-The 2nd and 3rd place winners will receive $400 and $200 respectively.
+The BC Lieutenant-Governor’s Medal for Historical Writing will be awarded together with $2,500 to the author whose book makes the most significant contribution to the historical literature of British Columbia.
+The 2nd place winner will receive $1,500 and and 3rd place, $500.
 Certificates of Honourable Mention may be awarded to other books as recommended by the judges.

 A proposal to initiate a BC history writing competition was approved at the Federation’s annual conference in 1983 and the Lieutenant Governor, as Honorary Patron, agreed to the awarding of the Lieutenant-Governor’s Medal for Historical Writing.
-On seven occasions His/Her Honour has presented this medal: Victoria (1989), Richmond (2001), Prince George (2003), Victoria (2007), Nelson (2009), Campbell River (2012) and Kamloops (2013).
+On seven occasions His/Her Honour has presented this medal: Victoria (1989), Richmond (2001), Prince George (2003), Victoria (2007), Nelson (2009), Campbell River (2012), Kamloops (2013) and Cloverdale (2014).

 The British Columbia Historical Federation introduced a Community History Award in 2015.
 Local and community history often provides the most sought-after information for those researching a particular region.
 This is where the trivia as well as the stories can be found (including the skeletons!).
 The Community History Award has been established to ensure these histories are recognized.